michaelck/nodejs-googlemaps-example/README.md

 # Node.js Google Maps Example
 **(with the help of the Express, Path, and Jade modules)**

 This is a simple Node.js app that uses the Google Maps API to create 2 map views, each centered over Philadelphia, PA.
-The points on the map are created by parsing simple JSON documents.
+The points on the map are created by parsing JSON documents.

 ##Instructions for running the app